Apsod/slv/README.md

 pip install .
 ```

-This will install the package, and create an entry point `slv`.
+This will install the package, its requirements (transformers, tqdm, and pytorch), and create an entry point `slv`.

+(Note: If you want to train your own models on a GPU, you might need to follow the [pytorch installation instructions](https://pytorch.org/))

 ### Getting data from Kundo